Moscow ‘backs Iran nuclear deal’ revival – follow live

 Meanwhile, Russia suggested it could allow a revival of the 2015 Iran nuclear deal in a shift from its previous demand that Western sanctions imposed over the invasion of Ukraine would block efforts to bring the deal back.

-Foreign Minister Sergei Lavrov said Russia had written guarantees that it can carry out its work as a party to the deal.
+Foreign minister Sergei Lavrov said Russia had written guarantees that it can carry out its work as a party to the deal.

 Under the deal, Iran agreed to limit its nuclear program to make it harder to develop a nuclear bomb – an ambition it denies – in return for relief from global economic sanctions.